NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 .. note::

    We will be using this file in our app.
-We compile it and run it.
+We will compile it and run it.
 If yours worked from yesterday, upload your file instead.
 It makes the exercise somewhat more meaningful.
 If your file has a different name, you should be able to identify what small change you have to make in the **submitClone.json** file you will edit later.

 Remove your local copy and try and copy the file you just uploaded.